Introducing George Boyle from the Fumbally Exchange in Dublin with her inspirational story.

 “I tried it for a while but I got lonely.
 I missed the social aspect of working with other people, and bouncing ideas off them.
 And I could feel my confidence going.
 Then the idea of a co-working space started forming in my mind – an engine room for innovation.
 And, basically, that’s how Fumbally started.”

-People who weren’t at the Can Do Places Mash Up can learn more about the social enterprise that George Boyle founded in 2010 at: www.fumballyexhange.com
+You can learn more about the social enterprise that George Boyle founded in 2010 at: www.fumballyexhange.com